James Moody (saxophonist): Career

-In 1948, he recorded for Blue Note, his first session in a long recording career playing both saxophone and flute.
-That same year he relocated to Europe, where he stayed for three years, saying he had been "scarred by racism" in the U.S. His European work, including the first recording of "Moody's Mood for Love", which became a hit in 1952, saw him add the alto saxophone to his repertoire and helped to establish him as recording artist in his own right, and formed part of the growth of European jazz.
+In 1948, Moody recorded for Blue Note, his first session in a long recording career playing both saxophone and flute.
+That same year, he relocated to Europe, where he stayed for three years, saying he had been "scarred by racism" in the U.S. His European work, including the first recording of "Moody's Mood for Love", which became a hit in 1952, saw him add the alto saxophone to his repertoire and helped to establish him as recording artist in his own right, and formed part of the growth of European jazz.
 Then in 1952, he returned to the U.S. to a recording career with Prestige Records and others, playing flute and saxophone in bands that included musicians such as Pee Wee Moore and others.

+Even up to recording "Moody's Mood for Love", Moody was still an ear player.
+It was not until he returned to the U.S. and toured with The Brook Benton Revue (with The James Moody Orchestra) that he became acquainted with music theory, crediting Tom McIntosh with explaining to him chord changes.

-Moody and his Orchestra performed for the eleventh famed Cavalcade of Jazz concert held at Wrigley Field in Los Angeles which was produced by Leon Hefflin, Sr. on July 24, 1955.
-Also featured Big Jay McNeely, Lionel Hampton and his Orchestra, The Medallions and The Penguins.
+Moody and his Orchestra performed for the eleventh famed Cavalcade of Jazz concert held at Wrigley Field in Los Angeles, which was produced by Leon Hefflin, Sr on July 24, 1955, and also featured Big Jay McNeely, Lionel Hampton and his Orchestra, The Medallions and The Penguins.

-In the 1960s, he rejoined Dizzy Gillespie.
-He later worked also with Mike Longo.
+In the 1960s, Moody rejoined Dizzy Gillespie and later also worked with Mike Longo.

+From 1974 into the 1980s, Moody found steady work playing in Las Vegas show bands.
+He was part of the Gene Harris-led Phillip Morris Super Band which toured the world during the late 1980s and early 1990s.

-In 1997, Moody appeared as William Glover, the law firm's porter, in Clint Eastwood's movie adaptation of John Berendt's novel Midnight in the Garden of Good and Evil.
+In 1997, Moody appeared as William Glover, a law-firm porter, in Clint Eastwood's movie adaptation of John Berendt's novel Midnight in the Garden of Good and Evil.
+He walked Patrick, an invisible dog, in the movie.
+During the dog's lifetime, Glover was paid $10 by its owner, attorney John Bouhan, to walk Patrick.
+After the death of both Bouhan and his dog, a judge agreed that Glover should continue to receive $10 for walking Patrick.

 In a 1998 interview with Bob Bernotas, Moody stated that he believed jazz has definite spiritual resonance.